miguelpduarte/Bombin-Man/README.md

 # XLPOOLsion
-Second project developed in the LPOO course unit
+Second project developed in the LPOO course unit.